United States Geological Survey: Topographic mapping

-The next-smallest topographic series, in terms of scale, is the 1:100,000 series.
-These maps are bounded by two lines of longitude and two lines of latitude.
-However, in this series, the lines of latitude are spaced 30 minutes apart and the lines of longitude are spaced 60 minutes, which is the source of another name for these maps; the 30 x 60-minute quadrangle series.
-Each of these quadrangles covers the area contained within 32 maps in the 7.5-minute series.
-The 1:100,000 scale series is unusual in that it primarily employs the metric system.
-One centimeter on the map represents one kilometer of distance on the ground.
-Contour intervals, spot elevations, and horizontal distances are also specified in meters.

 The final regular quadrangle series produced by the USGS is the 1:250,000 scale topographic series.
 Each of these quadrangles in the conterminous United States measures 1 degree of latitude by 2 degrees of longitude.
 This series was produced by the U.S. Army Map Service in the 1950s, prior to the maps in the larger-scale series, and consists of 489 sheets, each covering an area ranging from 8218 sqmi at 30° north to 6222 sqmi at 49° north.
 Hawaii is mapped at this scale in quadrangles measuring 1° by 1°.

 USGS topographic quadrangle maps are marked with grid lines and tics around the map collar which make it possible to identify locations on the map by several methods, including the graticule measurements of longitude and latitude, the township and section method within the Public Land Survey System, and cartesian coordinates in both the State Plane Coordinate System and the Universal Transverse Mercator coordinate system.

 Other specialty maps have been produced by the USGS at a variety of scales.
 These include county maps, maps of special interest areas, such as the national parks, and areas of scientific interest.

 A number of Internet sites have made these maps available on the web for affordable commercial and professional use.
 Because works of the U.S. government are in the public domain, it is also possible to find many of these maps for free at various locations on the Internet.
 Georeferenced map images are available from the USGS as digital raster graphics (DRGs) in addition to digital data sets based on USGS maps, notably digital line graphs (DLGs) and digital elevation models (DEMs).

 In 2015, the USGS unveiled the topoView website, a new way to view their entire digitized collection of over 178,000 maps from 1884 to 2006.
 The site is an interactive map of the United States that allows users to search or move around the map to find the USGS collection of maps for a specific area.
 Users may then view the maps in great detail and download them if desired.